 - The Customer Acquisition Cost Formula

-- 5 Ways to Reduce Customer Acquisition Costs
+- 5 Ways to Reduce Customer Acquisition Cost

 First, you’re going to narrow the scope of your data by identifying the time period you want to evaluate.
 Then you’re going to add up all of your sales and marketing expenses.
 Now divide the sum by the number of new customers you’ve acquired during that period.
 The result is the estimated cost for your company to acquire a new customer.

-Let’s start with a super basic formula, like the following:
+Let’s start with a basic formula, like the following: